skramm/jautocorrect/README.md

 ### Could this be used independently from Moodle (that is, by directly providing a zip file holding all the programs)?

 Yep, that could work but would require some tweaking of the file name extraction.
-Please post an issue describing your usecase, I'll see if I can fix that.
+Please [post an issue](https://github.com/skramm/jautograde/issues) describing your usecase, I'll see if I can fix that.

-That you pr